 ROAR is committed to publishing original content.
 Only in highly exceptional cases do we reproduce previously published content from other platforms.
 Please do not submit articles that have already been published elsewhere.
 Related to this, as mentioned above, we do not accept simultaneous submissions, so please make sure that all content submitted to ROAR is original, and submitted to ROAR only.

 Simply send an email with your pitch of no more than 200 words to firstname.lastname@example.org, explaining the type of content you are pitching, the main argument you seek to develop in your contribution, and why this is relevant to ROAR’s international readership.
+Also make sure to introduce yourself briefly, with a few words on your professional/educational background, links to relevant past publications and outlining your expertise on the topic you are proposing to write about.

 In case you have a draft ready, please include it as an attachment to the email (doc/x files only, submissions in any other format cannot be considered).
 If you do not have a draft yet, please provide some links to previously published work if you have any.